 All devices in Rachio vs RainMachine vs Skydrop fall under the Works with Nest platform to send reports to Nest.
 If Nest Protect detects a fire, each controller will turn on the sprinklers.
 This will water your property to prevent the fire from spreading.

 “Most connected sprinkler controller”Works with Alexa and Google Home for voice control

 Has IFTTT integration, allowing you to automate your sprinklers with certain rules

 Also works with: SmartThings, Control4, Wink, Crestron, Nexia.
 We tested it with SmartThings and found it easy to setup and use with our other SmartThings devices.

 Also works with: Netatmo, Wink, SmartThings

 Rachio calls itself the most connected smart sprinkler, and it’s not a lie.
-The device works with many smart home systems and can be automated with IFTTT triggers and Amazon Echo voice commands.
-RainMachine was a close second, but it technically works with less devices than Rachio, so we will give this category to Rachio.
+The device works with many smart home systems and can be automated with IFTTT triggers and Alexa or Google Home voice commands.
+It’s on the cutting edge for smart home integration, making it a great choice if you want to design a whole smart home system.
+RainMachine is a close second, but it still works with less devices than Rachio.

 Improved set up with 2nd generation, just hold your smart phone near the device and enter the serial number to link up